COVID-19: INFORMATION FOR THE MANHATTANVILLE COMMUNITY

-Student Health and Counseling (SHAC) is a safe, confidential place where students can receive comprehensive medical treatment, speak with professional clinicians regarding personal issues in both individual and group sessions and receive nutrition counseling.
-SHAC is staffed by licensed medical and mental health practitioners and a registered dietitian.
-We have many resources to help you be successful in College.
-Please do not hesitate to stop by with any questions or concerns.
-Your wellness is our priority!
+Student Health and Counseling (SHAC) is a safe, confidential place where students can receive comprehensive medical treatment and speak with professional clinicians regarding personal issues in both individual and/or group sessions.
+SHAC is staffed by licensed medical and mental health practitioners.

 SHAC utilizes Microsoft Teams for appointments and groups.
 Please download Microsoft Teams prior to utilizing our services.
 Click on links below for instructions on how to download Teams.
 If you need additional assistance, or are unable to utilize MS Teams, you can contact us at (914) 323-7277.

 See below for detailed information related to scheduling an appointment and accessing support services and resources.
 Please note that you will be asked to sign a telehealth consent form prior to participating in a telehealth appointment.